 Calmly, my dad said, “Son, don’t force it.”
 I stopped what I was doing, looked up at him, and instantly knew he was right.

 I relaxed, set down the parts, and started working on some other aspect of the project.
-An hour later, I returned to the obstinate parts and clicked them into place.
+An hour later, I returned to the obstinate parts and clicked them into place with no trouble.

 Life is often like that, isn’t it?